eps0003/GatherBot/README.md

    The bot has successfully established a connection with the Gather server and is ready for use
    ```
 Gather is now ready to go!

+## Customisation
+- Add a custom mapcycle
+- Tweak the mod properties in `GatherLite/gather.cfg`
+- Tweak the balance of CTF (you will need modding experience to do this)
+  Some suggestions include:
+   - Adjust the costs of shop items
+   - Adjust the coin rewards for building, dealing damage, destroying siege, etc.
+   - Doors stay open for longer to disincentivise fighting through team doors
+   - Water bombs/arrows stun all players to reduce the effectiveness of water spam
+   - Increase the spread of fire to reduce the effectiveness of temporary wooden structures

 ## Acknowledgements
 Thanks to the following people for helping Gather reach the stage it's currently in: